 What do you smell?Pet odors or air freshener?
 Your spicy garlicky dinner or the scent of flowers?

 I almost always notice the smells as I engage with my surroundings.
 (It can often be annoying!)

 A pleasant scent immediately makes me feel welcome while an overpowering odor grabs my attention.

 Does anyone else feel the same way?

 We’ve owned pets for years and I always wonder if someone might sniff out a bad odor when they visit me.
 (Plus I’ve always had dogs who tend to pass gas at the most inopportune times!)

-With this easy homemade potpourri the worry is gone!
+With this easy DIY homemade potpourri the worry is gone!

 I love to make this recipe because it’s easy, smells amazing and adds to the festive party atmosphere when I’m entertaining.

 Made with four ingredients, this potpourri will have your home smelling like the holidays in no time!

 The cinnamon and cloves together create such a rich fragrance that I also enjoy simmering this homemade potpourri during the day to get us in the holiday spirit.